Rent Calculator

 In this article, we will learn about two usual meanings of rent.

 1. Payment for using something: It is the most common use of this word.
 Rent is a regular payment.
 When you decide, you ask another person for the right to use something of theirs.
 The most common type of rent is for a place to live.
-To live in a place, the person pays rent to a landlord of a place such as an apartment house, house, or other building.
+To live in a place, the person pays rent to the landlord of a place such as an apartment house, house, or other building.
 You can rent cars, furniture, appliances, or clothes.

 2. Income from property (less common):